Sawab Project

 Sawab in Statistics

-· Over 5600 Trainees: In 2023 alone, Sawab has trained 5629 individuals, equipping them with the skills to discern between true and false information and to detect misinformation on social media platforms.
+Over 18,000 Trainees: A total of 18,000 individuals have been trained, equipping them with the tools to distinguish between true and false information and to identify misleading content on social media platforms.

 Conclusion